← Journal

 4. Automated updates for factual changes (new publications, trial registrations)

-The result: KOL intelligence that's always current without requiring constant manual maintenance.
+The result: a KOL database that's always current without requiring constant manual maintenance.

 Frequently asked questions